 We offer cutting-edge training in a small, nurturing, but vigorously active environment.
 Participants receive training that is simply unavailable anywhere else at the master’s level.
 Many of our faculty are funded by National Institutes of Health (NIH) and the National Science Foundation (NSF) in various disciplines.
 Participants are matched with a mentor/coach, create and implement an individual development plan (IDP) and participate in organized doctoral transition activities at our Ph.D. partners, though participants may matriculate to any biomedical doctoral program of their choice.

-Participating students will receive full tuition waivers, an $18,000/yr stipend and travel support.
-We are currently recruiting applicants for our August, 2017 incoming class.
+Participating students will receive full tuition waivers, an $18,000/yr salary and travel support.
+We are currently recruiting applicants for our August, 2018 incoming class.
 Applicants should meet all requirements of the masters program of interest and be dedicated to pursuing a Ph.D. in a biomedical field upon completion of their studies at Kennesaw State.

 For more information, please explore the site and contact the Director.
 Applicants are particularly encouraged to contact the Director prior to applying.